nais/doc/docs/observability/frontend/README.md

 When you deploy your frontend as a NAIS application, the telemetry collector URL can be automatically configured.

-To use this feature, you must specify `.spec.frontend.generatedConfig.mountPath` in your `nais.yaml`.
+To use this feature, you must specify [frontend.mountPath.generatedConfig](/nais-application/application/#frontendgeneratedconfigmountpath) in your `nais.yaml`.
-A Javascript file will be created at the specified path in your pod file system, and will contain the appropriate configuration.
+A Javascript file will be created at the specified path in your pod file system, and contains the appropriate configuration.
 Additionally, the environment variable `NAIS_FRONTEND_TELEMETRY_COLLECTOR_URL` will be set in your pod.

 First, create a `nais.js` file with the following contents.
 This file will be replaced by NAIS